rgadon107/Zapier/wiki.md

 If you requested team member access to Zapier from a team administrator, accept the invitation to join.

-## Create a personal Zapier account to access the club's team account
+## Create a Personal Zapier Account to Access the Club's Team Account

 [Create a Zapier account using the email address you provided for your account invitation.](https://zapier.com/)  Zapier will connect you to the club's team account.